-The Angry Photographer’s advice on gear and gadgets is typically biased, misleading, out-of-date, penny-wise and pound-foolish.
+The Angry Photographer’s advice on camera gear and gadgets is typically biased, misleading, out-of-date, penny-wise and pound-foolish.
 YouTube offers many, far better photography channels than his.
 When he wanders off into other topics, his ignorance and arrogance are on full display.

 The American Psychiatric Association’s Diagnostic and Statistical Manual, 5th Edition (DSM 5), lists a condition known as Delusional Disorder, Grandiose Type.
 The central theme of this condition is, “the conviction of having some great talent or insight or of having made some important discovery.”

-The Theoria Apophasis host claims to be the only person in the world to correctly understand magnetism, to have discovered a Grand Unified Theory of the Universe, and to be the world’s foremost authority on the Buddhist doctrine of Anatta (no-self) among other demonstrably false convictions.
+The Theoria Apophasis host claims to be the only person in the world to correctly understand magnetism, to have discovered a Grand Unified Theory of the universe, and to be the world’s foremost authority on the Buddhist doctrine of anatta (no-self) among other demonstrably false convictions.

 Experts have contradicted Kentucky Ken on all of these claims using facts and evidence, but he persists in asserting them.
 He appears to wholeheartedly believe his peculiar conceits, even though they’re all patently absurd.

 Researchers have arrived at a consensus about pseudoscience.
 They’ve shown that science deniers consistently make five reasoning errors.
 These are:

 - Following conspiracy theories

 - Setting impossible expectations of proof for others